From productivity to performance

 As pundits remind us, the best time to transform an organisations capability or performance was yesterday.
 The next best time is today.

-Historically, we have tended to consider an organisations ‘performance to be akin to its strategic ‘execution, as opposed to its capability or potential; however, because of the gaps in existing systems, leaders ability to deliver plans has been far...
+Historically, we have tended to consider an organisations performance to be akin to its strategic execution, as opposed to its capability or potential; however, because of the gaps in existing systems, leaders ability to deliver plans has been far from...

 Craig Steel, Founder and CEO of Vantaset, recently talked to Roeland van den Bergh at Stuff about the interest Vantaset programmes are attracting from global law enforcement agencies.